Fliptrix - ‘Elevation’ Interview

 Amidst all this, Fliptrix’s own identity as an artist has remained uniquely distinct, defined by conscious reflection.
 Consistently delivering positive and thoughtful messages in his rhymes, he aligns with the socially aware tradition of UK hip-hop forebears like Task Force and Jehst, with his albums becoming increasingly spiritual as his career progressed, exploring ideas about the world, the universe, and what it is to be human.
 Contemplating existential questions of spirituality, mindfulness, and environmental awareness, Fliptrix is deeply concerned with getting closer to nature and away from the rat race, promoting self-empowerment and mental elevation.

 A thinking man’s MC with refreshing optimism, Fliptrix has grown High Focus into a thriving ecosystem for UK rappers and a cornerstone of UK hip-hop, starting as a DIY label and evolving into a movement and a community championing lyricism, authenticity, and hard work.
-His forthcoming album Elevation is a 19-track conceptual project packed with guest talent, and represents the culmination of his spiritual, mental, and musical values seeking to elevate the listener with his most diverse and star-studded release yet.
+His new album Elevation is a 19-track conceptual project packed with guest talent, and represents the culmination of his spiritual, mental, and musical values seeking to elevate the listener with his most diverse and star-studded release yet.
 Jungle icon General Levy, Boy Better Know veteran Frisco, and singer Ayah Mara all appear alonside underground rap stalwarts Da Flyy Hooligan, Kamakaze and Coops, whilst the epic track Dangerous boasts no fewer than 19 guest MCs on a single song, all anchored by Forest DLG’s production and artwork.
 Blending laid-back reflective styles with high-energy bangers and uniting voices from across the spectrum, Elevation is a statement of unity and a showcase of talent.

 When did you first realise rap was going to be more than just a hobby?